 Two-phase orthodontics for children focuses on a primary stage overseeing a child’s dental development and minimizing risk factors for orthodontic problems while laying the foundation for a second stage that corrects unavoidable malalignments.

 Orthodontists focus on the alignment of anyone’s dental structures.
 We make sure that all your permanent teeth are well aligned and that you achieve a proper maxillofacial relationship to ensure an appropriate bite function.

 Peabody Orthodontic treatment is well-known for using appliances like braces and aligners to achieve those goals.
 Still, there are lingering concerns in the field pointing to how limited we are when we plan treatment for a patient long after their dental development is complete.

 Don’t get us wrong.
 Adults can and should get treatment regardless of their age.
 If a patient is eligible for intervention, they should go ahead with it to help their dental health be as optimal as possible.
 But there are considerable benefits to helping guide a child’s dental development from an early age.

-But at early ages, the idea is to use a strategy that takes advantage of your kid’s growing bones, intercept any developing problems, guide their growth, and create sufficient space for incoming permanent teeth to avoid problems like crowded teeth.
+But at an early age, the idea is to use a strategy that takes advantage of your kid’s growing bones, intercepts any developing problems, guides their growth, and creates sufficient space for incoming permanent teeth to avoid problems like crowded teeth.